omarreis/LangTool/README.md

 * open dclLangTool.dpk.
 Buld and install the package.

 When you install *LangTool* package aparently nothing happens.
 No component is added.
-To see LanmgTool it in action, create a Firemonkey Form and add a TLang component to it.
-Now right-click the component.
-LangTool editor is added to the component Edit menu ( see image ).
+To see LanmgTool it in action:

+* create a Firemonkey Form
+* add a TLang component to it.
+* Now right-click the component.
+LangTool editor is added to the component's Edit menu ( see image ).

-## LangTool as a desktop app
+## LangTool as a WIndows desktop app
 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.
 The translator uses the grid to input the text translations.
-Multi line Copy-Paste feature allows moving translations to-from spreadsheets and translation services like Google Translate.
-Work is saved to LNG file and latter imported from the Delphi IDE.
+Multi line Copy-Paste feature allows moving translations to and from spreadsheets and translation services like Google Translate.
+Work is saved to LNG file and latter imported on Delphi IDE.

 ![LangTool screen screenshot](LangToolShot2.png)